US astronauts enter space station in milestone mission

 On Twitter, however, some retweeted the song "Whitey On The Moon" which was released by Gil Scott-Heron in 1970, the year after the Apollo 11 lunar landing.

-The lyrics juxtaposed the injustice and economic conditions faced by black Americans with the enormous spending required for the space program.
+The lyrics juxtaposed the injustice and economic conditions faced by black Americans with the enormous spending required for the space programme.

 ROUGH RIDE